 As a result of the trip and discussions to date, Senate 541 was introduced in September 2017 to create a midlevel provider.
 This common-sense legislation will allow dentists to hire dental therapists to provide routine care – like filling cavities – under their supervision.
 These providers, similar to physician assistants on medical teams, give dentists the flexibility to modernize and expand their practices in a financially sustainable way, while also treating more patients who otherwise would not have access to dental care.

-Three states have authorized these providers and at least a dozen other states are considering legislation to expand their dental teams.
 Michigan has the opportunity to be a national leader in addressing its oral health needs through this innovative, cost-saving solution.

 AARP Michigan The Arc Michigan LeadingAge Michigan Association of Health Plans Michigan Association of School Nurses Michigan Association of United Ways Michigan’s Children Michigan Coalition Against Homelessness Michigan Community Action

 Michigan Council for Maternal and Child Health Michigan Dental Hygienists’ Association Michigan Disability Rights Coalition Michigan League for Public Policy Michigan Primary Care Association National Association of Social Workers-Michigan School-Community Health Alliance of Michigan Wolverine Dental Hygienists’ Society Wolverine Human Services